TheUnicat/chessGPT/README.md

 # chessGPT
 A chess engine built on the decision transformer architecture.
 Built with nanoGPT by Andrej Karpathy.

+Currently working on a second version with pretraining on randomly-generated trajectories to reduce overfitting.

 IF YOU DON'T HAVE PYTHON:

 Go to python.org and install python.
 Go to the command line or terminal (depending on os) and download repositories by typing the below commands into the shell, one-by-one:

 pip install torch